 In addition to the general benefit package for residents at Saint Louis University, our residents receive a free subscription to STATdx.
 Third-year residents receive a free subscription to RADprimer, which is also available to the other residents at a discounted group rate.
 A meal allowance is provided while on call. $500 is available yearly for books and other educational purchases for each resident.
-In addition, each third-year resident is provided funds equal to the amount of AIRP tuition (most recently $2,100), which can be used to attend AIRP or for additional educational purchases.
+In addition, each third-year resident is provided funds equal to the amount of AIRP tuition (most recently $2,100) plus an additional $300, which can be used to attend AIRP or for additional educational purchases.
 Lastly, an additional $700 is available through an internal SLU fund (the Shields Fund) for each resident once during his/her four-year residency.
 The radiology department has a privately stocked resident library with key radiology texts.
 Residents also have access to the Saint Louis University Medical Center Library.
 The library has several radiology journals and texts, including a free electronic version of Fundamentals of Diagnostic Radiology by Brant and Helms.

 Yes.
 Each resident participates in a scholarly activity during their residency.
 The director of resident research for our department compiles the various departmental research projects and helps link these projects with interested residents.

 Interested residents are also encouraged to teach and have a variety of opportunities.
 These include the medical school radiology rotation, junior radiology resident instruction and interdisciplinary conferences.

 Yes.
 Internal moonlighting is available to second through fourth-year residents on the weekends.
 Compensation is competitive.